hyperspy/rosettasciio/doc/index.rst

     :octicon:`checklist;2em;sd-text-info` File Specifications
     ^^^

-    Links to File Specifications for the different file formats supported by rosettasciio.
+    Links to or documentation of file specifications for some of the formats supported by RosettaSciIO.

   .. grid-item-card::
     :link: api/index